Down to the wire: Florida races to prepare ahead of Irma's Fury

 "This is an unprecedented event.
 We are now rewriting a book," Gimenez said on MSNBC.

 As evacuations continued to create gridlock on highways, getting out is requiring creative methods.
 Some are taking any available flight, even to random destinations.
-Others are combining buses, carpools, and hitching rides with strangers.
+Others are combining buses, carpools, and hitching rides with strangers — many standing in blocks-long lines to get gas for their cars.

+According to GasBuddy, 38 percent of gas stations in Miami/Fort Lauderdale are out of fuel and 55 percent of Gainesville stations were depleted.
+In response to the shortages, Scott directed Florida Highway Patrol to escort resupply trucks to gas stations.

+There are currently 1,700 members of Florida Highway Patrol working the roadways on 12-hour shifts, Scott said.

 Manny Zuniga left his home in Miami at midnight Thursday and it still took him and his family 12 hours to get 230 miles to Orlando — a trip that normally takes four hours.